IliescuM/SolidityFirstProject/README.md

 # SolidityFirstProject
+SimpleStorage:
   Deployment of a Smart Contract

+StorageFactory.sol:
+  Learning stages:
+    - import a contract
+    - deploy contracts from a contract
+    - inheritance
+    - interact with contracts from outside